Enjoying Twenty-Four Hours in Chattanooga, Tennessee

 Seven states view

 We explored all the nooks and crannies of the forty-one hundred-foot walking trail.
-The 180-foot suspension bridge provided safe crossing toward Lover’s Leap.
+The 180-foot suspension bridge provided a safe crossing to Lover’s Leap.
 Children will enjoy a visit to the Fairyland Caverns to see all the fairytale stories.

 Battles of Chattanooga